Revisiting the Trade-off between Accuracy and Robustness via Weight Distribution of Filters: Experiment

-\textbf{Datasets:} We conduct the experiments on two public datasets, including CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 and Tiny-ImageNet \cite{le2015tiny}.
-For CIFAR-10 and CIFAR-100, the image size is 32 $\times$ 32, training set contains 50,000 images, and testing set contains 10,000 images.
-CIFAR-10 covers 10 classes while CIFAR-100 covers 100 classes.
-For Tiny-ImageNet dataset, the image size is 64 $\times$ 64.
-The training set contains 100,000 images, and testing set contains 10,000 images, covering 200 classes.
+\textbf{Datasets:} We conduct the experiments on {three} public datasets, including CIFAR-10 \cite{krizhevsky2009learning}, CIFAR-100 and Tiny-ImageNet \cite{le2015tiny}.
+For CIFAR-10 and CIFAR-100, the image size is 32 $\times$ 32, the training set contains 50,000 images, and the testing set contains 10,000 images.
+CIFAR-10 covers 10 classes while CIFAR-100 covers 100 classes. {Tiny-ImageNet dataset is a subset of ImageNet dataset \cite{deng2009imagenet}, and the image size is resized from 224 $\times$ 224 (original size of ImageNet) to 64 $\times$ 64.} The training set contains 100,000 images, and the testing set contains 10,000 images, covering 200 classes.

-\textbf{Compared SOTA methods}: Because our method proposes a novel network architecture, we compare with other state-of-the-art network architectures with similar parameter scales.
+\textbf{Compared SOTA methods}: Because our method proposes a novel network architecture, we compare it with other state-of-the-art network architectures with similar parameter scales.
 To ensure fair comparisons, all the networks are trained with the same optimization algorithm.
 Specifically, for CIFAR-10 and CIFAR-100, the compared networks include ResNet-34 \cite{he2016deep}, ResNet-50 \cite{he2016deep}, WideResNet-34-8 \cite{zagoruyko2016wide}, VGG-16-BN \cite{simonyan2014very} and RepVGG-A2 \cite{ding2021repvgg}.
-All of them are trained by the same state-of-the-art adversarial distillation method \cite{Zhao2022Enhanced} with multi-teachers.
-In addition, we also compare with a robust dynamic network \cite{hu2020triple}.
+In addition, we also compare with the new transformer architecture: Swin Transformer \cite{liu2021swin} as well as other dynamic networks: RDI-ResNet-38 \cite{hu2020triple} and ADVMOE \cite{zhang2023robust}.